authenticket2023/authenticket/README.md

 ### build and run both frontend & backend
 - At root directory => `docker compose up`
 ### Pull image from docker hub
-- `docker pull authen2023/authenticket-frontend` => OS/arch : linux/amd64 => auto build from our CI
+- `docker pull authen2023/authenticket-frontend` => OS/arch : linux/amd64 => automatically built from our CI
-  - we tried to make this build as linux/arm64 as well using buildx , however as of 7 Nov 2023, we unable to make it work yet.
+  - We tried to make this build for linux/arm64 as well using buildx, but as of November 7, 2023, we were unable to make it work yet.
-  - The main reason is because our EC2 instance is t4g.small which was using ARM64 (Amazon's Graviton2 processor) architecture
+  - The main reason is that our EC2 instance is t4g.small, which uses ARM64 (Amazon's Graviton2 processor) architecture.
-  - if you want arm64 docker image => `docker pull georgiaxng/authenticket-frontend`
+  - if you want our updated arm64 docker image => `docker pull georgiaxng/authenticket-frontend`
-- `docker pull authen2023/authenticket-backend` => OS/arch : linux/arm64 => auto build from our CI
+- `docker pull authen2023/authenticket-backend` => OS/arch : linux/arm64 => automatically built from our CI
-- `docker pull panmingwei/authenticket-facial` => OS/arch : linux/arm64 => manual build as we would not make change frequently
+- `docker pull panmingwei/authenticket-facial` => OS/arch : linux/arm64 => manually built as we do not make changes frequently
-- `docker pull liseon/authenticket-payment` => OS/arch : linux/arm64 => manual build as we would not make change frequently
+- `docker pull liseon/authenticket-payment` => OS/arch : linux/arm64 => manually build as we do not make changes frequently
-- To run these four docker image together, cd to `authenticket` and run `docker compose up` => make sure you have pull the correct docker image
+- To run these four docker image together, cd to `authenticket` and run `docker compose up` => make sure you have pull the correct docker images

 ## To build docker locally
 ### frontend